veeresh8088-star/Rooman_Tech_Support-Assistant/README.md

-# Support Assistant — Full Beginner Project
+# Rooman Technologies Support Assistant — AI Agent Project

 This expanded project is a beginner-friendly Support Assistant chatbot built with Streamlit and OpenAI.
 It answers user questions using a local FAQ file (`faqs.txt`).
 For near-matches it uses a lightweight